Cornish dialect: Geography

 Variations in vocabulary also occur: for example the dialect word for ant in East Cornwall is emmet which is of Old English etymology, whereas in West Cornwall the word muryan is used.
-This is a word from the Cornish language spelt in the revived language (in Kernewek Kemmyn dictionaries) as muryon.
+This is a word from the Cornish language spelt in the revived language (in Standard Written Form dictionaries) as moryon.
 There is also this pair, meaning the weakest pig of a litter: nestle-bird (sometimes nestle-drish) in East Cornwall, and (piggy-)whidden in West Cornwall.
 Whidden may derive from Cornish byghan (small), or gwynn (white, Late Cornish gwydn).
 Further, there is pajerpaw vs a four-legged emmet in West and mid-Cornwall respectively.
 It may be noted that the Cornish word for the number four is peswar (Late Cornish pajar).
 For both of these Cornish language etymologies, sound changes within the Cornish language itself between the Middle Cornish and Late Cornish periods are in evidence.

 When calling a horse to stop "wo" is used in most of east Cornwall and in the far west; however "ho" is used between a line from Crantock to St Austell and a line from Hayle to the Helford River; and "way" is used in the northeast.

-There are also grammatical variations within Cornwall, such the use of us for the standard English we and her for she in East Cornwall, a feature shared with western Devon dialect.
+There are also grammatical variations within Cornwall, such as the use of us for the standard English we and her for she in East Cornwall, a feature shared with western Devon dialect.
 I be and its negative I bain't are more common close to the Devon border.

 The variety of English in the Isles of Scilly is unlike that on the mainland as Bernard Walke observed in the 1930s.
 He found that Scillonians spoke English similar to "Elizabethan English without a suspicion of Cornish dialect".